-Planning on installing an outdoor kitchen and curious about the cost?
-An outdoor kitchen can be the perfect location to entertain in nature and can spruce up any backyard.
+Want to install an outdoor kitchen and curious about the costs?
+An outdoor kitchen can be a perfect spot to entertain friends and family and upgrade any backyard.

-But, between appliances, surface work, cabinets, and labor, there are many variables when it comes to estimates.
+But, between appliances, countertops, cabinets, and labor, there are many variables when it comes to estimates.

-Even the most basic of outdoor kitchens can run several thousand dollars.
+Even the most basic prefab outdoor kitchens can run $3,000-$5,000 dollars.
 Here are some examples of costs encountered and what you should expect to pay.

 A standard feature of almost any outdoor kitchen is the flooring.
 When it comes to styles and materials, there is quite a bit to choose from.
 Keep safety in mind when choosing flooring options.

-Some styles that can be slippery, like glazed tile or stone, should be avoided.
-Additionally, some styles are more prone to damage—like tile.
+Some styles that can be slippery, like glazed tile, should be avoided.
+Additionally, some types of tiles are more prone to damage.
 So, factor in repairs.

 When it comes to materials, costs can vary heavily.
 Here are some popular options and what your should expect to pay:

-- Poured concrete slab—A professionally poured concrete slab can be installed for around $3,000.
+• Poured Concrete Slab Patio—A professionally poured concrete slab can be installed for around $5-$25 per square foot.

-- Natural stone—Durable stone can run you around $60 per square foot.
+• Stone Paver Patio—Durable stone can run you around $20-30 per square foot.

 The centerpiece of any outdoor kitchen is a grill.
 For most outdoor cooking areas, the grill gets the most use and attention.
 This is an area you don’t want to be cheap on.

-If you choose a grill you don’t like, you may not want to use the outdoor kitchen at all.
-Grills also come in different sizes, so consider your family size and how often you will be entertaining.
+If your grill isn’t easy to use, you may not use the outdoor kitchen much at all.
+Grills come in different sizes, so consider your family size and how often you will be entertaining.
+Don’t get a very large grill if you rarely have company over.

-There happen to be many different grill options for outdoor spaces.
+There are many different grill options for outdoor spaces and it can be overwhelming at first.
 You obviously have the choice between charcoal, electric, or propane as your heat source.
 But, you may also consider:

 Outdoor Kitchen Cabinet Frames